Types of reproduction in plants, Typical flower, Structure & sex of flower

 Origin of the flower

 It arises from a floral bud that emerges from the axle of a leaf called a bract.
 Bract is the green leaf, where the floral bud emerges from its axle and developed into a flower.
-The axle may carry a number of flowers which are known as inflorescence.
+The axle may carry some flowers which are known as inflorescence.
 An inflorescence is a group of flowers carried on the same axle.

 Structure of the flower

-If you examine a flower, you will notice that the flower has a thin neck (pedicle) ends in a swollen part (receptacle) which carries the floral leaves in four different floral whorls:
+If you examine a flower, you will notice that the flower has a thin neck (pedicle) that ends in a swollen part (receptacle) that carries the floral leaves in four different floral whorls:

 Receptacle